NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@harden-short-bufsize@@: *<yes or no>*
-    Very small EDNS buffer sizes from queries are ignored.
+    Very small EDNS buffer sizes from queries are ignored and are instead set to the normal UDP packet size (512 bytes).

     Default: yes (per :rfc:`6891`)